 In some instances, there are legitimate medical reasons that an individual cannot wear a mask for an extended period.
 There also may be a limited number of unique situations where wearing a mask during certain activities is not possible, appropriate or even hazardous to those with certain pre-existing conditions.
-Efforts are underway to develop appropriate accommodations in such instances, which may include the use of face shields instead of masks, or other alternative means.
+Accommodations are available.

-Q: How will the College conduct ongoing monitoring for instances of COVID-19?
+Q: How does the College conduct ongoing monitoring for instances of COVID-19?

 If the recommendations are not followed and the violation is reported, disciplinary action may be taken.

-Duluth-based students will be required to screen daily with honesty and forthrightness for symptoms of coronavirus by CSS email or on their phone through the MyHealth portal.
+Duluth-based students are required to screen daily with honesty and forthrightness for symptoms of coronavirus by CSS email or on their phone through the MyHealth portal.
 Students are asked to complete the CSS COVID Report if they need isolation or quarantine.
-All CSS students, regardless of campus, are expected to monitor their symptoms daily and report any concerns to their healthcare providers.
+All students, regardless of campus, are expected to monitor their symptoms daily and report any concerns to their healthcare providers.

 Q: What if a student tests positive for COVID-19?
 What will be the procedure to support that student and safeguard others on campus?

 A: Most of our students do not live on campus, so most students who test positive will get their primary care and convalescence off campus.
-All students who test positive will be asked to complete a short form that gives SHS and the Dean of Students Office a chance to make sure they have the information they need.
-Students will work directly with their faculty, as in cases of other illness such as flu, to make arrangements to make up missed work.
-If the student's illness is very serious and requires hospitalization, the Dean of Students will help manage the communication with faculty.
+Students who test positive are asked to complete a short form that gives SHS and the Dean of Students Office the information they need.
+Students are required to work directly with their faculty, as in cases of other illness such as flu, to make arrangements to make up missed work.
+If the student's illness requires hospitalization, the Dean of Students will help manage the communication with faculty.

-Q: Will students and employees be screened before entering campus buildings each day?
+Q: Are students and employees screened before entering campus buildings each day?

 A: All students and employees and students are asked to self-monitor their symptoms on a daily basis.
 Duluth-based students will be required to screen daily with honesty and forthrightness for symptoms of coronavirus by CSS email or on their phone through the MyHealth portal.
 Students are asked to complete the CSS COVID Report if they need isolation or quarantine.
 All CSS students, regardless of campus, are expected to monitor their symptoms daily and report any concerns to their healthcare providers.
 Employees will self-monitor using a checklist and inform their supervisor if they are not feeling well, and check in with their primary medical provider.

-A: Employees and students will not be allowed on campus if they have been in direct contact with someone who has been diagnosed with COVID-19.
-Direct contact is defined as being with the person infected and at a distance of 6 feet or less for 15 minutes or longer.
+A: Employees and students are not allowed on campus if they have been in direct contact with someone who has been diagnosed with or suspected to have COVID-19.
+Direct contact is defined as being with the person infected at a distance of 6 feet or less for 15 minutes or longer.

-Q: How is St. Scholastica going to ensure that physical distancing is possible in classrooms?
+Q: How is St. Scholastica ensuring physical distancing in classrooms?

-A: The College determined guidelines and updated protocols in accordance with health and government officials.
-Space reconfigurations, signage, directional limitations, hybrid course delivery options and other considerations to maintain and ensure physical distancing are being implemented throughout campus.
+A: For courses that require in-person experience, the College determined guidelines and updated protocols in accordance with health and government officials.
+Space reconfigurations, signage, directional limitations and other considerations to maintain and ensure physical distancing have been implemented throughout campus.
 This includes evaluating classroom spaces, determining projected class sizes and — based on that data — creating a framework for how classes are assigned to spaces.
-In all likelihood, large lecture classes will institute a rotated attendance policy to enable physical distancing or leverage technology to decouple learning from any particular space.
-Smaller classes will be offered in larger rooms, and we are currently assessing the inventory of larger spaces that can be used for fall instruction.

 Q: What is the right calculation for how many people can be in one room/place?
 What is the standard for classrooms?

 A: For conference rooms, gathering spaces and classrooms, capacity will depend on the size of the room while following 6-foot physical distancing guidelines.
-Virtual meetings are encouraged.
+Virtual meetings are expected.

-Q: How will the College make changes to facilities and common spaces to enable public health practices and behaviors that reduce the risk of virus transmission?
+Q: How has the College made changes to facilities and common spaces to enable public health practices and behaviors that reduce the risk of virus transmission?

-A: We are undertaking multi-faceted efforts to configure facilities and spaces – to the maximum extent practical – to reduce the risk associated with virus transmission.
-This work is happening right now.
+A: We have undertaken multi-faceted efforts to configure facilities and spaces – to the maximum extent practical – to reduce the risk associated with virus transmission.
 Examples of these changes include, but are not limited to:

-Q: Will the College be providing signage for spaces?
+Q: Is the College providing signage for spaces?

-A: The College's Marketing Department is creating graphics promoting safe and healthy behaviors for campus, reminding people to physically distance and wear face coverings, and designating campus spaces appropriately.
-Health and safety signage will be placed around campus buildings, and will be available in the Copy Center for departments that need them.
+A: Yes.
+The College's Marketing Department has created graphics promoting safe and healthy behaviors for campus, reminding people to physically distance and wear face coverings, and designating campus spaces appropriately.
+Health and safety signage have been placed around campus buildings, and are available in facilities for departments that need them.

-Q: What rules/regulations will campus guests need to follow?
+Q: What rules/regulations do campus guests need to follow?

-A: Virtual meetings are preferred, but CSS will selectively allow visitors on campus.
+A: Virtual meetings are preferred, but St. Scholastica is selectively allowing visitors on campus.
 Where business-critical, in-person visits must occur on campus, such as to allow equipment or facilities to remain operational, adherence to this plan is required.

-All visitors will be asked a series of health screening questions at the designated entrance checkpoints before entering campus.
+All visitors are asked a series of health screening questions.
 The campus forbids visits from persons who have had known exposure to persons with COVID-19 within the past 14 days, or who are exhibiting symptoms of illness consistent with COVID-19.

-College-sponsored guests will be asked to wear a face covering while on campus.
+College-sponsored guests are required to wear a face covering while on campus.
 If they do not have a face covering, one can be provided for them.
 They will be asked to maintain physical distancing.

-Q: Does the College have plans for enhanced cleaning and sanitation of common areas, residence halls and other high-traffic spaces?
+Q: Does the College practice enhanced cleaning and sanitation of common areas, residence halls and other high-traffic spaces?

-Routine cleaning and disinfecting practices are being enhanced for work surfaces, equipment, tools, and machinery, and other areas in the work environment.
+Routine cleaning and disinfecting practices have been enhanced for work surfaces, equipment, tools, and machinery, and other areas in the work environment.
 Frequent cleaning and disinfecting will be conducted in areas with highly touched surfaces such as door knobs and handles, classroom furniture, handrails, light switches, vending machines, elevators, and water fountains.

-Facilities management will also clean public spaces such as building lobbies and restrooms at least once daily, and more frequently if deemed necessary.
+Facilities management also cleans public spaces such as building lobbies and restrooms at least once daily, and more frequently if deemed necessary.

-Departments will be provided with sanitizing products for shared-use equipment so that they have the ability to disinfect areas after each use.
+Departments are being provided with sanitizing products for shared-use equipment so that they have the ability to disinfect areas after each use.

 All custodial staff and their supervisors have been provided refresher training on proper cleaning techniques, as well as background information on COVID-19.
-If there is a confirmed positive case reported to CSS, the facilities department will coordinate cleaning and disinfecting of that employee's work space and other places they have touched or used.
+If there is a confirmed positive case reported, the Facilities department will coordinate cleaning and disinfecting of that employee's work space and other places they have touched or used.